 The blinds were closed, the doors were locked, and Crimewatch were outside.
 They were investigating reports of a bogus time share company in the south of England.
 Sharon said it was all hype, orchestrated by a few disgruntled customers, and it would all blow over.
 It usually does.

 Meanwhile, the plan was to keep selling, keep doing your job, don’t be distracted.
-They got the phonebook out and “…organised new leads….”, further away, where the news hadn’t reached.
+They got the phonebook out and “…organised new leads….” which meant calling people further away, where the news hadn’t reached.
 By now, most of the other reps had been fired or left.
-They couldn’t handle the pressure, weren’t happy with the media attention, or the increasingly aggressive groups hovering at the front door.
+They couldn’t handle the pressure, weren’t happy with the media attention, or were sick of the increasingly aggressive groups hovering at the front door.

 The crux of the customer problem appeared to be money.
 More specifically, a deposit paid for an apartment in Spain.
 I read this some time later when the story eventually broke.